Cellulitis: How Can We Reduce Hospitalisation Rates?

 • Penetrating trauma.

-Despite this, it is also possible for bacteria to enter the body through undamaged skin, and in many cases, a specific cause is unable to be identified (Better Health Channel 2020).
+Despite this, bacteria can also enter the body through undamaged skin, and in many cases, a specific cause cannot be identified (Better Health Channel 2023).

 Risk Factors for Cellulitis